 Research Experiences for Undergraduates

-REU: Research Challenges of Computational and Experimental Mathematics
+REU: Research Challenges of Computational Methods in Discrete Mathematics

 Moravian University is part of the Lehigh Valley Association of Independent Colleges (LVAIC) community located in Allentown, PA.
 The LVAIC consortium is one of the oldest in the country consisting of six member institutions (Lehigh University, Muhlenberg College, Moravian University, DeSales University, Cedar Crest College, and Lafayette College) and six associate member institutions (Albright College; Alvernia University; Lehigh Carbon Community College; Neumann University; Northampton Community College; Reading Area Community College).

 The program entails nine weeks of intensive work during the summer; student participants are strongly encouraged to continue their projects during the following academic year.
 Because of the nine-week intensive effort and on-site participation, students should not commit to other activities (e.g., courses) during the REU program.
 We expect the program will select ten undergraduates to participate.
 Supplemental funding may allow for selecting an additional 5 to 8 undergraduate participants.
 Participants will have LVAIC faculty members and/or associated faculty as supervisors.

 To submit your online application, go to the application process page www.mathprograms.org/db/programs/1257 for instructions on application guidelines and required application materials.
 Applications will be submitted through mathprograms.org.
 Click on the link for "...as Program applicant", create an account, and follow the directions at our program's listing.
 Applicants should be undergraduates with a major in Mathematics, Computer Science, or a closely related STEM field.
 They should be current sophomores or juniors, although first year students with exceptionally strong backgrounds will be considered.
 In exceptional circumstances, seniors will be allowed into the program if they will not have graduated by the time the program begins.
 Preference will be given to students who will continue their research projects during the academic year, under the direction of either their supervisor or a faculty member from their home institution.
 Due to funding agency rules, only U.S. Citizens and Permanent Residents who will be full time undergraduate students in Fall 2022 are eligible for funding support.
 Women, minorities, and students with disabilities are encouraged to apply.